niranc/Gonflus/README.md

 # UploadRenderAllTheThings

-Comprehensive payload generator for security testing of file uploads.
-Generates all possible payloads for SSRF, XXE, RCE, XSS, Path Traversal, NTLM Leak, LFI, and other vulnerabilities in all common file formats.
+A comprehensive payload generator for security testing of file uploads.
+It generates all possible payloads for SSRF, XXE, RCE, XSS, Path Traversal, NTLM Leak, LFI, and other vulnerabilities in all common file formats.

 ## Installation